 Despite recent technological developments, however, the majority of Kyrgyzstanis continue to prefer traditional forms of purchasing goods and ordering services.
 A key challenge to the development of robust eCommerce in the Kyrgyz Republic is the perception that goods purchased online may be of lesser quality, and that services can be better negotiated in person.
 Consumers may also be concerned about poor customer service and no clear recourse in the event of a negative eCommerce experience.
-According to the State committee of informational technologies and communication only 5% of population are involved in e-commerce.
-Fifteen percent of the population has internet banking and 40% of population has a bank account.
+According to the State Committee of Informational Technologies and Communication, only 5 percent of the population is involved in eCommerce.
+Fifteen percent of the population has internet banking and 40 percent has a bank account.

 There is ample opportunity for improvement and development of eCommerce in the Kyrgyz Republic.
-High speed, affordable internet access and usage –- particularly in mobile broadband — are expanding throughout the Kyrgyz Republic, albeit primarily in urban areas.
-Rural areas, where 60% of the total populace reside, have limited internet access and low levels of internet use.
+High speed, affordable internet access and usage — particularly in mobile broadband — are expanding throughout the Kyrgyz Republic.
 The Kyrgyz Republic does have a steadily developing IT sector, and the undeveloped eCommerce sector may present investment opportunities for tech entrepreneurs.